1 Introduction To Digital Literacies for Online Learning

 • What digital literacy skills do you hope to gain, and how will those benefit you in your academic and professional career?

-• A “Wow” and a “Wonder” about online learning
+• What is a “Wow” and a “Wonder” you have about online learning?

 1.2 Understanding the Digital

 Modern universities are also deeply impacted by the digital.
 Every system involved in higher education has been digitized in some manner, including recruitment, accounting, and fundraising.
-As you begin your university career, here are some digital systems you will likely encounter:
+At TWU, here are some digital systems you will likely encounter:

 • Courses are designed and often delivered digitally.